zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 ```

 This is the same as our buggy implementation of map() we wrote earlier.
 Click the 'Buggy mapInto' button and then play around with updating status() and model() of the top row while that row is activated.
-You'll notice, unlike map(), that the child blade doesn't close however you'll also notice that when the source data in the QueryCache changes __the observable changes are not present in the projected object__.
+You'll notice, unlike map(), that the child blade doesn't close however you'll also notice that when the source data in the QueryCache changes the observable changes are not present in the projected object.
 The reason for this is mapInto() ignores any observables that use in the mapping function you supply.
 It is therefore guaranteed that a projected item will stay the same item as long as the source item is around but if you write your map incorrectly it isn't guaranteed the projected data is update to date.

 So to summarize: